Liquid fluoride thorium reactor: Breeding basics

 In a reactor that breeds at least as much new fuel as it consumes, it is not necessary to add new fissile fuel.
 Only new fertile fuel is added, which breeds to fissile inside the reactor.
 In addition the fission products need to be removed.
 This type of reactor is called a breeder reactor.
 If it breeds just as much new fissile from fertile to keep operating indefinitely, it is called a break-even breeder or isobreeder.
-A LFTR is usually designed as a breeder reactor: thorium goes in, fission products come out.
+A LFTR is usually designed as a breeder reactor: thorium goes in, fissile products come out.

 Reactors that use the uranium-plutonium fuel cycle require fast reactors to sustain breeding, because only with fast moving neutrons does the fission process provide more than 2 neutrons per fission.
 With thorium, it is possible to breed using a thermal reactor.
 This was proven to work in the Shippingport Atomic Power Station, whose final fuel load bred slightly more fissile from thorium than it consumed, despite being a fairly standard light water reactor.
 Thermal reactors require less of the expensive fissile fuel to start, but are more sensitive to fission products left in the core.

 There are two ways to configure a breeder reactor to do the required breeding.
 One can place the fertile and fissile fuel together, so breeding and splitting occurs in the same place.
 Alternatively, fissile and fertile can be separated.
 The latter is known as core-and-blanket, because a fissile core produces the heat and neutrons while a separate blanket does all the breeding.